 More complex corporate databases

-As database grower bigger and more complex, and teams larger, Flyway Enterprise will make it easy you to incorporate into your process the team-based development practices required to support Enterprise databases.
-It supports rapid, self-service provisioning of multiple development copies of even very large databases.
+As databases grow bigger and more complex, and teams larger, Flyway Enterprise will make it easy for you to incorporate into your process the team-based development practices required to support Enterprise databases.
 It allows for parallel database work streams through branching and merging and offers ways to cope with complex dependencies between different components of a corporate data system.